- [What it is - and not]

-Fig. 14: The moving paper tape is tapped against the inked spindle in the rhythm of the received signal
+Fig. 14: Tapping the paper tape against the inked spindle in the rhythm of the received pulses

 Modern PC-based Hellschreiber "printers" do not apply a binary detection threshold, but use the PC's soundcard to digitize the received signal.
 This allows grey-scale (or even color-scale) printing of the received signals, which makes it even easier to recognize characters in the noise.

 Fig. 15: Complete send/print sequence for the character "3"